 Historic Totara AVAILABLE - The carbon-dated totara log has been milled (50 mm thick) and is available FREE in one lot or piece by piece, to anyone interested in using it for carvings, etc. Contact Dennis on (03) 352-5545 to arrange a look at the timber and the carbon-dating report.

-Tours - We used to offer groups "source-to-sea" historical tours of the Styx River on the basis of "You provide the bus and patrons and we provide the itinerary, commentary and books".
-We note that the WEA now offers bus tours of the Styx River, and suggest that groups or individuals contact them.
+Tours - We can no longer offer groups "source-to-sea" historical tours of the Styx River, but noted the WEA offering bus tours of the Styx River; we suggest you contact them.

-Genealogy - Are you working on your family history?
+Genealogy - Working on your family history?
 We may be able to advise.
 SHG has purchased many photographs that may include your ancestors if they lived in the Styx/Belfast area prior to 1900.
 Also, nine of our books may contain information that you are seeking.
 We can be contacted via this website, but please do not expect miracles.
-We often receive requests for information from people who believe that their family history is somewhere "out there" just waiting to be "grabbed"!
+We often receive requests for information from people who believe their family history is somewhere "out there" just waiting to be "grabbed"!
 Sorry, if it was there, you would have found it already.
-For New Zealand information, we regularly refer people to "Papers Past" which is ideal to search for DIY genealogy.
+For NZ information, we regularly refer people to "Papers Past" which is ideal to search for DIY genealogy.